587855/ToxicCommentsClassification/README.md

 # Toxic Comments Classification

-Project for DAT255 - Deep Learning at HVL
+Project for DAT255 - Deep Learning Engineering at HVL
 This project uses a BERT model to classify online comments as either toxic or non-toxic.
 The model was trained on a balanced subset of the Civil Comments dataset.

 🔗 Link to live Gradio app: